 Raise your hand if you love unicorns!
 I mean, who doesn’t?!
 They’re fun and happy and make everything better.
 I love using unicorns in the classroom because the kids love them!
+And did you know that National Unicorn Day is celebrated on April 9?
 Here are some ideas for unicorns in the classroom…

 Unicorn Literacy Ideas